F1PFC/TTN_GPS_Tracker/Readme.md

 Note that the two NMEA sentences that normally contain the location data, \$GNGGA and \$GNRMC are empty of the latitude and longitude data.
 This is normal for a GPS that has just been powered up or that is located indoors.
+The $GNGSV senetence tells you that there is one sentence of $GNGSV information and that one GPS satellite has been detected.

 Whilst the above shows the GPS is working it has yet to get a location fix.
-It is important to check that the GPS does get a fix and that the GPS reports the location data.
+It is very important to check that the GPS does get a fix and that the GPS reports the location data.
 So take the GPS outdoors and monitor the serial monitor.
 Within a couple of minutes the GPS output should look like this;